apache/phoenix-connectors/phoenix-spark/README.md

 limitations under the License.
 -->

-phoenix-spark extends Phoenix's MapReduce support to allow Spark to load Phoenix tables as RDDs or DataFrames, and enables persisting RDDs of Tuples back to Phoenix.
+phoenix-spark extends Phoenix's MapReduce support to allow Spark to load Phoenix tables as DataFrames, and enables persisting DataFrames back to Phoenix.

 ## Reading Phoenix Tables

-Given a Phoenix table with the following DDL
+Given a Phoenix table with the following DDL and DML:

 ```sql
 CREATE TABLE TABLE1 (ID BIGINT NOT NULL PRIMARY KEY, COL1 VARCHAR);